mdn/content/files/en-us/learn/css/css_layout/grid_skills/index.md

 ## Task 2

-In this example, we already have a grid defined.
-By editing the CSS rules for the two child elements, cause them to span over several grid tracks each; the second item should overlay the first as in the image below.
+In this task, we already have a grid defined.
+By editing the CSS rules for the two child elements, cause them to span over several grid tracks each.
+The second item should overlay the first as in the image below:

 ![A box with two items inside one overlaying the other.](grid-task2.png)